apersonintech/obscreen/docs/setup-run-headless.md

 - Application configuration will be available at `http://localhost:5000/settings` page after run.

 #### Start server
-> ⚠️ Not suitable for production use because it won't survive a reboot; but it's ok for quick testing
+> ⚠️ Not suitable for production use because it won't survive a reboot.
+However, it's okay for quick testing.
+You need to use `systemd` (detailed in next section) to ensure that it persists.
 ```bash
 python ./obscreen.py
 ```

-#### Start server forever with systemctl
+#### Start server forever with systemd
 ```bash
 cat "$(pwd)/system/obscreen-studio.service" | sed "s#/home/pi#$HOME#g" | sed "s#=pi#=$USER#g" | sudo tee /etc/systemd/system/obscreen-studio.service
 sudo systemctl daemon-reload